cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/ansible.md

 Running Playbook can be done using one of the following options:

- 1. Use `ansible.cloudify_ansible.tasks.run` directly which is similar tothe Script Plugin and the Fabric Plugin, which allows user to modify existing node types to perform one or more of their lifecycle operations using the Ansible plugin and any additiona inputs that you provide.
+ 1. Use `ansible.cloudify_ansible.tasks.run` directly which is similar to the Script Plugin and the Fabric Plugin, which allows user to modify existing node types to perform one or more of their lifecycle operations using the Ansible plugin and any additiona inputs that you provide.

  2. Use `cloudify.nodes.ansible.Executor` node type which runs `ansible.cloudify_ansible.tasks.run` in start operation.